kentonself/brsrstck/README.md

   env\Scripts\activate # on Windows
   ```
 * Install dependencies `pip install -r requirements.txt`
 * To run your automated tests using BrowserStack, you must provide a valid username and access key.
 This can be done either by providing your username and access key in the `browserstack.yml` configuration file, or by setting the `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables.
-Additionally the user login and password for automate.browserstack.com are kept in `BSTACK_USER`  and `BSTACK_PASS`
+Additionally the user login and password for automate.browserstack.com are kept in `BSTACK_USER`  and `BSTACK_PASSWORD`

 ## Run in parallel:
 * To run the test in the configuration file run: